 80%

-It is known as “flow starvation”.
-The inspiratory portion of the pressure waveform shows a dip due to inadequate flow.
+Known as “flow starvation,” asynchrony occurs when the inspiratory portion of the pressure waveform dips due to inadequate flow.

-25. What happens to PIP and Pplat if the resistance increases?
+26. What happens to PIP and Pplat if resistance increases?

-The waveform size increases while the difference in PIP and Pplat remain the same.
+The waveform size increases, while the difference between PIP and Pplat remains unchanged.

 28. What are the three basic shapes of waveforms?